The science of numbers and the art of calculation depend upon the pure intelligence in the attainment of pure truth.

 Plato, The Republic, Book VII

 Our answer is to emphasize problems that should not require a calculator -- or even pencil and paper.
-What problems should an educated person be able to do mentally?
 For arithmetic is, and always has been, a spoken skill, based on knowing the addition and multiplication tables.
-To add something as simple as 6 + 4 + 3, you have to say, "6 plus 4 is 10, plus 3 is 13."
+To add something as simple as 28 + 6, one can simply say, "28 plus 2 is 30, plus 4 is 34."

-That should not be a written problem.
-And it certainly should not require a calculator.
+Those should not be written problems.
+And they certainly should not require a calculator.

-The calculator has in fact freed arithmetic to resume its true nature, which is the art of counting.
+The calculator has in fact freed arithmetic to resume its true nature, which is the art of efficient calculation.

 Most of us however have grown up thinking we're supposed to do arithmetic with pencil and paper -- which is itself a calculator.
 Those written methods give us answers, and so we are relieved of understanding.
 The very names -- addition, subtraction, multiplication, division -- have become the names of written methods.
 To "subtract" 75 from 102 has come to mean: Write 75 under 102, draw a line,